vishalj1412/vishalj1412/README.md

 ##

 > ### 💬🏷️About Me💬
->* 🎇✨✨🔭 I’m previously worked in Eaton PVT.Ltd ✨✨✨✨
+>* 🎇✨✨🔭 I was previously worked in Eaton PVT.Ltd ✨✨✨✨
 >* 🌱 I’m currently learning new technologies in AWS cloud computing 🌱
 >*  I'm intractive⚖️,
  Intrested in learning new concepts🧲,